 The most common type of remote and freelancer jobs are IT developers, website design, online marketing, online business owners, graphic designers, SEO consultants, bloggers, vloggers writers, photographers, freelancers but there are plenty of other options.

 I even met a budget backpacker in Nicaragua, his backpacker job was working remotely for an American based telemarketing company.
 He would simply put in 4-6 hours every other day on the hostel computer, use a mobile provided by his company and make his calls.
 This was a traveler who hadn’t stepped foot in America for more than 5 years.

 Other options to sustain long term travel for budget backpackers

 Where there’s a want there’s a way

-As you can see from this post if you have a want to sustain long term travel then you will find a way for it to happen.
-Here’s the thing, long-term budget traveling can be difficult, it can be a grind, and it isn’t always glamorous but the rewards you get out of it will change you and your way of thinking.
+As you can see from this post if you have a want to sustain long term travel then you will find a way for it to happen with some sort of backpacker jobs.
+Here’s the thing, long term budget traveling can be difficult, it can be a grind, and it isn’t always glamorous but the rewards you get out of it will change you and your way of thinking.

 Don’t forget to pin sustaining long-term budget travel